turlodales/BlueBoard/README.md

 for 64bit Devices Plz use the BlueBoard-2 version https://github.com/turlodales/BlueBoard-2

+im not sure how different iPadOS will be from iOS untill a iOS/iPadOS JailBreak comes out

 This is my own attempted to get reworking my layout is taken form another tweak i have been working so i will be neating this up later just trying to make it looking better for my own mind

 My own plan is to make it work from see below